Get a Webhook

 -H 'Authorization: Bearer your-jwt-here'

-1. If successful, you will receive a 200 OK response similar to the following body:
+response similar to the following body:

 {